-WalT server installation¶
+WalT server installation

 Note that walt server software starts various network daemons (lldpd, snmpd, dhcpd, ptpd, ntpd, tftpd, nfsd), thus you should not run other software related to network management on this walt server machine.
+You should also avoid installing a desktop environment (e.g. Gnome) on this machine, as this will probably try to “setup” network interfaces when loading and interfere with WALT.
+Use SSH instead.

-Hardware requirements¶
+Hardware requirements

 The WalT server must be installed on a 64bits (intel / amd64 CPU) machine, equipped with the following: